tkpmonke/Ignition/README.md

 ```
 # for arch based distros
-# you can use your favorite pacman wrapper (mine is yay)
+# you can use your favorite pacman wrapper
 yay -S implosion
 ```